-Department of Social & Health Services
+Department of Social & Health Services the alcoh

 DATA NOTES: The percentile of the consumption risk scores.
-The consumption risk scores were calculated using standardized indicators in the alcohol, tobacco, marijuana and prescription opioids (ATMO) consumption based on the 2018 HYS data.
-Cartography: Irina Sharkova.
+The consumption risk scores were calculated using standardized indicators in the alcohol, tobacco, marijuana and prescription opioids (ATMO) consumption based on the 2018 HYS.
+Cartography: Irina Sharkova and Steve Leibenguth.